 This modern museum houses over 18,000 bones, stones, and fascinating little doodads — all uncovered locally.
-Artifacts are originals and show that while the Magdalenian people lived 15,000 years ago, they were far more advanced than your text book cavemen.
+Artifacts are originals, and show that while the Magdalenian people lived 15,000 years ago, they were far more advanced than your textbook cavemen.
 Skeletons were discovered draped in delicate jewelry.
-Stag teeth and tiny shells were delicately drilled to be strung into necklaces.
-These barbed spearheads and fish hooks would work well today.
+Stag teeth and tiny shells were, it seems, lovingly drilled to be strung into necklaces.
+These barbed spearheads and fishhooks would work well today.
 Finely carved spear throwers show impressive realism for something three times as old as the oldest pyramids.
 Imagine flickering flames from these oil lamps lighting those art-covered caverns.

-Today, as we ponder the prehistoric caves and artifacts of the Magdalenian people here in the Dordogne we can marvel at how much we actually have in common with them and how sophisticated their culture was so long ago.
+Today, as we ponder the prehistoric caves and the artifacts of the Magdalenian people here in the Dordogne, we can marvel at how much we actually have in common with these people and how sophisticated their culture was so long ago.

 A short drive south from the Dordogne takes us into the region of Languedoc.

-This region's hard fought past and independent spirit is evident in its old fortifications, fine art, and a culture distinct from the rest of France that survives to this day.
+This region's hard-fought past and independent spirit is evident in its old fortifications, fine art, and in a culture distinct from the rest of France that survives to this day.

-The fortified city of Carcassonne is a 13th century world of towers, turrets, and cobblestone alleys.
+The fortress city of Carcassonne is a 13th-century world of towers, turrets, and cobblestone alleys.
 This is Europe's ultimate walled fortress city.
-While it's packed with tourists mid-day, it's all yours and evocative as can be early and late.
+While it's packed with tourists midday, it's all yours and evocative as can be early and late.

-While the outer ramparts seem mighty enough, moats added to a fortified city's defenses.
-While not really filled with water and alligators, moats were generally just a dangerous no man's land designed to expose attackers.
-Small square holes on the inner wall once supported timbers which supported defensive walk ways.
+While the ramparts seem mighty enough, moats added to a fortified city's defenses.
+While not really filled with water and alligators, moats were generally just a dangerous no-man's-land designed to expose attackers.
+Small square holes on the inner wall once supported timbers, which supported defensive walkways.

 Modern shops fill buildings that date from Carcassonne's golden age — the 1100s, when troubadours sang ballads of ideal love, chivalry was in vogue, and a pragmatic spirit of tolerance pervaded everything.

 This became a center of the Cathars — a heretical group of Christians who thrived around here from the 11th through the 13th centuries.
-Cathars saw life as a battle between good (the spiritual) and bad (the material).
-The Cathars considered material things evil and of the devil.
-As France consolidated its central power, it clamped down on feisty regions like this...especially if they were sympathetic to heretical groups like the Cathars.
+They saw life as a battle between good — the spiritual — and bad — the material.
+To the Cathars, material things were evil, and of the devil.
+As France was working to consolidate its central power, it clamped down on feisty regions like this...especially if they were sympathetic to heretical groups like the Cathars.

-Back in Paris, the king of France wanted to consolidate his grip on southern France.
-In Rome the pope needed to make it clear that the only acceptable Christianity was Roman-style.
-Both found self-serving reasons to wage a genocidal war against the Cathars, who never amounted to more than 10 percent of the local population.
+Back in Paris, the king wanted to tighten his grip on southern France.
+In Rome the pope needed to make it clear there was only one acceptable form of Christianity, and it was Roman.
+Both found self-serving reasons to wage a genocidal war against the Cathar people, who never amounted to more than 10 percent of the local population.
 After a terrible period of torture and mass burnings, the Cathars were wiped out.
 In 1321 the last Cathar was burned.

-The Cathars were also called Albigensians — named after this nearby town, Albi.
+The Cathars were also called "Albigensians" — named after this nearby town, Albi.
 Its massive Roman Catholic cathedral was the final nail in the Cathar coffin.
-Big and bold, it made the Church's zero tolerance policy towards heretical thinking clear.
+Big and bold, it made the Church's zero-tolerance policy towards heretical thinking perfectly clear.
 The cathedral looks less like a church and more like a fortress — on purpose.

 The interior looks essentially as it did in 1500 — and its art comes with a stern message.
-In the Last Judgment Painting, the dead come out of the ground with an accounting of their good and bad deeds printed in ledgers on their chests.
+In the Last Judgment painting, the dead come out of the ground with an accounting of their deeds, both good and bad, printed in ledgers on their chests.
 The saved look confident and comfortable.
 And those whose ledgers don't add up look pretty nervous.
 A wide selection of gruesome punishments awaits the sinners.
-These were designed to frighten wide-eyed parishioners into conformity with Church dictates.
+These graphic scenes were designed to frighten wide-eyed parishioners into conformity with Church dictates.

-Toulouse-Lautrec, born here in Albi in 1864, was crippled from youth.
-Because of this, Henri was on the fringe of society, and therefore had an affinity for people who didn't quite fit in.
+Toulouse-Lautrec, who was born here in Albi in 1864, was crippled from his youth.
+Because of this, he was on the fringe of society, and had an affinity for people who didn't fit in.

 He made his mark painting the Parisian underclass with an intimacy possible only by someone with his life experience.
 His subjects were from bars, brothels, and cabarets.
-Henri was particularly fascinated by cancan dancers — whose legs moved with an agility he'd never experience.
+Henri was particularly fascinated by cancan dancers — whose legs moved with an agility he would never experience.

 In the 1890s Henri frequented brothels and befriended many prostitutes.
-He respected the women, feeling both fascination and empathy towards them.
-The prostitutes accepted Henri as he was.
+He respected the women, feeling both fascination and empathy toward them.
+The prostitutes accepted Henri just as he was.
 They allowed him into their world...and he sketched candid portraits.

 Toulouse-Lautrec's advertising posters were his bread and butter.
 He was an innovative advertiser, creating simple, bold lithographic images for posters.

-Posters, such as this one advertising the famous Moulin Rouge, established his business reputation in Paris.
+Posters, such as this one promoting the famous Moulin Rouge, established his business reputation in Paris.
 Successful as he was, his career was short.

 Toulouse-Lautrec had a self-destructive lifestyle.
-He died when he was 37, alcoholic, paranoid, and depressed.
+He died at the age of 37, alcoholic, depressed, and paranoid.
 He was unmourned and unappreciated by the art establishment.
-Thankfully his mother and a best friend recognized his genius and saved his work.
+But thankfully his mother and a best friend recognized his genius and saved his work.
 They first offered it to the Louvre, which refused.
-Finally, in 1922, the mayor of Albi accepted the collection and hung it here.
-A wise move.
+But in 1922, the mayor of Albi accepted the collection and hung it here — a wise move.

-This corner of France offers a perfect storm of countryside experiences — evocative castles, realy old art, well fed geese, all with a chance to hike through history, savor some rich food, and then work it off with a little exercise.
+This corner of France offers a perfect storm of countryside experiences: evocative castles, really old art, well-fed geese, all with a chance to hike through history, savor some rich food, and then work it off with a little exercise.

-I hope you've enjoyed our Dordogne adventure — and our quick sidetrip to Languedoc.
-The more I understand France, the more I appreciate this complex and fascinating culture.
+I hope you've enjoyed our Dordogne adventure — and our quick side trip to Languedoc.
+The more I understand France, the more I appreciate this fascinating and complex culture.
 Thanks for joining us.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.
 Au revoir.